udoprog/udoprog.github.io/_posts/2018-02-19-porting-rust-to-wasm.md

 default-target = "wasm32-unknown-unknown"
 ```

-Now the project should build (or not) simply by running `cargo web build`.
+Now the project should build by running `cargo web build`.

 For tracing down where dependencies come from, I relied heavily on [`cargo-tree`].